ldn-softdev/jtc/User Guide.md

 ```
 I.e., once the label lexeme is attached to the search lexeme over `:`, it signifies a scoped search.

 #### Non-recursive search
 Sometimes there's a need to apply a non-recursive search onto collectable JSON nodes (arrays, objects) - i.e. find a value within
-immediate children of the element and do not descend recursively.
+immediate children of the node and do not descend recursively.
 The notation facilitating such search is the same one, but
 angular brackets to be put inside-out, i.e.: `>..<`.
 To illustrate that: say, we want to find all string values in the 1st `Directory`
 record containing the letter `o`.
 If we do this using a recursive search, then all following entries will be found:
 ```
-bash $ <ab.json jtc -w'[Directory] [0] <o>R:'
+bash $ <ab.json jtc -w'[Directory][0]<o>R:'
 "New York"
 "John"
 "mobile"
 "mobile"
 bash $
 ```
-To facilitate our ask - find all such entries within the immediate values of the 1st record, apply a non-recursive search notation:
+To facilitate our ask (find all such entries within the immediate values of the 1st record only), apply a non-recursive search notation:
 ```
-bash $ <ab.json jtc -w'[Directory] [0] >o<R:'
+bash $ <ab.json jtc -w'[Directory][0]>o<R:'
 "John"
 bash $
 ```